 You can submit an entry into as many appropriate categories as you like, and you can (although you do not have to) tailor your supporting documents for each category, even if the campaign being entered is the same.
 You can easily duplicate your filled in submission online by using the “copy button” in the application process.
 Please note: the application fee is per project entered and per category.

 Any project created or published between 30 August 2019 and 26 October 2020 may participate in the competition.
 A large part of the project must have taken place during that time frame, however, it is not necessary for the whole project to have been completely implemented in this period.
 Projects can also still be ongoing.
 If projects started earlier, a significant change must have been implemented within the time frame.

 You can submit publications in a different language than English to support your application; however we ask that all application material (for example, the application forms and the project description) are submitted in English.

+Applications can only be submitted online.
 Hard copies can neither be considerd for the voting, nor be sent back.

 To finish your application(s), you’ll have to check out through our integrated shop-system.
 We kindly ask you to pay directly by credit card or to request an invoice.
 The invoice will automatically be sent to you via email.
 If paid by credit card, you’ll receive the payment confirmation via email.

 Please consider: Invoices are payable immediately upon issue.
 Unpaid entries will be excluded from being shortlisted.
 In case your invoice needs to be changed, please contact the Awards team immediately (firstname.lastname@example.org).

 The Jury will evaluate the applications on the following criteria:

 Strategy: The Jury will assess the strategic approach of each entry and the fit between the chosen strategy and the development of the project, as well as the integration of the various communication tools.